-Though not as large as many other mountains, Snowdon is no less spectacular in its surroundings and is the ideal place for any first-time mountain climbers to kick-start their adventures.
+Though not as large as many other mountains, Snowdon in Wales is no less spectacular in its surroundings and is the ideal place for any first-time mountain climbers to kick-start their adventures.

 It is visited by hundreds of thousands of people each year, and with a peak height of just 3,560 feet, it is accessible to anybody with a reasonable level of fitness.
 It is the highest peak in the British Isles outside of the Scottish highlands and, on exceptionally clear days, it is possible to see parts of England, Ireland and Scotland from the summit.